 CDC routinely collects viruses through a domestic and global surveillance system to monitor for changes in influenza viruses.
 CDC will continue ongoing surveillance and testing of influenza viruses.
 Additionally, CDC is working with the state public health departments and the World Health Organization to collect additional information on antiviral resistance in the United States and worldwide.
 The information collected will assist in making informed public health policy recommendations.

 If you are hospitalized for a severe respiratory illness of unknown causes within 10 days of traveling to a country where H7N9 has been detected, or you if you have come in contact with a patient who is to confirmed to have H7N9 infection, you may be tested for this disease.
 If you have recently traveled to countries where MERS-CoV has been detected and developed a fever, cough or shortness of breath within 14 days after returning to the U.S., contact your doctor.
-(At this time, H7N9 has been detected only in China.
+(At this time, H7N9 has been detected only in China or travelers from China.
 All MERS-CoV cases have been linked to countries in or near the Arabian Peninsula.)
-It is not possible to determine whether a patient has seasonal influenza, H7N9 influenza, MERS-CoV infection or illness due to another pathogen based on symptoms alone.
+It is not possible to determine whether a patient has seasonal influenza, H7N9 influenza, and MERS-CoV infection or illness due to another pathogen based on symptoms alone.
 However, there are tests to detect seasonal influenza, H7N9 influenza, MERS-CoV infection.
 Your doctor will determine if you should be tested for any of these illnesses based on your symptoms, clinical presentation and recent travel history.